mas-bandwidth/gafferongames/content/post/client_server_connection.md

 The first thing we want to do is only allow clients to connect if they can prove they are actually at the IP address and port they say they are.

-To do this, we no longer accept client connections immediately on connection request, instead sending back a challenge packet, and only complete connection when a client replies back with information that can only be obtained from that challenge packet.
+To do this, we no longer accept client connections immediately on connection request, instead we send back a challenge packet, and only complete connection when a client replies with information that can only be obtained from that challenge packet.

 The sequence of operations in a typical connect now looks like this:

 <img src="/img/network-protocol/challenge-response.png" width="100%"/>

 To implement this we need an additional data structure on the server.
-Somewhere to store the challenge data for pending connections, so when a challenge response packet comes in from a client we can check against the corresponding entry in the data structure and make sure it's a valid response to the challenge sent to that address.
+Somewhere to store the challenge data for pending connections, so when a challenge response comes in from a client we can check against the corresponding entry in the data structure and make sure it's a valid response to the challenge sent to that address.

 While the pending connect data structure can be made larger than the maximum number of connected clients, it's still ultimately finite and is therefore subject to attack.
 We'll cover some defenses against this in the next article.
 But for the moment, be happy at least that attackers can't progress to the **connected** state with spoofed packet source addresses.

 Next, to guard against our protocol being used in a DDoS amplification attack, we'll inflate client to server packets so they're large relative to the response packet sent from the server.
 This means we add padding to both <u>_connection request_</u> and <u>_challenge response_</u> packets and enforce this padding on the server, ignoring any packets without it.
 Now our protocol effectively has DDoS _minification_ for requests -> responses, making it highly unattractive for anyone thinking of launching this kind of attack.

 Finally, we'll do one last small thing to improve the robustness and security of the protocol.
 It's not perfect, we need authentication and encryption for that, but it at least it ups the ante, requiring attackers to actually sniff traffic in order to impersonate the client or server.
-We'll add some unique random identifiers, or 'salts', to distinguish each client session from each other.
+We'll add some unique random identifiers, or 'salts', to make each client connection unique from previous ones coming from the same IP address and port.

 The connection request packet now looks like this:

 <img src="/img/network-protocol/connection-request-packet-2.0.png" width="100%"/>

 The client salt in the packet is a random 64 bit integer rolled each time the client starts a new connect.
 Connection requests are now uniquely identified by the IP address and port combined with this client salt value.
-This distinguishes packets from the current connection from any packets belonging to a previous connection from this address + port, which makes connection and reconnection to the server much more robust.
+This distinguishes packets from the current connection from any packets belonging to a previous connection, which makes connection and reconnection to the server much more robust.

 Now when a connection request arrives and a pending connection entry can't be found in the data structure (according to IP, port and client salt) the server rolls a server salt and stores it with the rest of the data for the pending connection before sending a challange packet back to the client.
 If a pending connection is found, the salt value stored in the data structure is used for the challenge.
-This way there is a consistent pair of client and server salt values corresponding to each client session.
+This way there is always a consistent pair of client and server salt values corresponding to each client session.

 <img src="/img/network-protocol/challenge-packet.png" width="100%"/>

-The client state machine is expanded so **connecting** is replaced with two new states: **sending connection request** and **sending challenge response**, but it's the same idea as before.
+The client state machine has been expanded so **connecting** is replaced with two new states: **sending connection request** and **sending challenge response**, but it's the same idea as before.
 Client states repeatedly send the packet corresponding to that state to the server while listening for the response that moves it forward to the next state, or back to an error state.
-If no response is received, the state times out and the client transitions to **disconnected**.
+If no response is received, the client times out and transitions to **disconnected**.

-The challenge response sent back from the client to server looks like this:
+The challenge response sent from the client to the server looks like this:

 <img src="/img/network-protocol/challenge-response-packet.png" width="100%"/>